 Dr Sara Taylor’s framework of understanding is Psychoanalytic.

-Psychoanalysis focuses on gaining insight into your mental health and relationships through uncovering subconscious content and through experiencing how your internal and interpersonal issues resurface in the patient-therapist transference relationship.
+Psychoanalysis focuses on gaining insight into your mental health and relationships through exploring your inner world, uncovering previously unconscious content, and through experiencing how your internal and interpersonal issues resurface in the patient-therapist transference relationship.

 During Psychodynamic Psychotherapy you will be sitting on a chair rather than lying on a couch.